IsmailOuazzani/ismailouazzani.github.io/_pages/about.md

 Hi, I'm Ismail !

 I'm a robotics engineering student at the University of Toronto, and I'm passionate about deep learning and robotics.

-I am currently searching for Co-op positions in industry for September 2023.
-If you know of any interesting opportunities or would like to have a conversation over coffee, I'd love to connect.